 Jasmine is green tea with a twist (although black and white tea are sometimes infused with Jasmine), with its own history, and its own delicate flavor, and distinctive aroma.
+If you’ve never tried it, think about inhaling the scent of a blooming flower garden.

-When Did Jasmine Tea Come From?
+When and Where Did Jasmine Tea Come From?

-While the production of Jasmine tea is not exclusive to China, it does lay claim as the site of its oldest production, the Jasmine plant was introduced into China during the Han Dynasty (206 BC to 220 AD), and the tea itself became widespread through China in the Qing Dynasty (1644 to 1912 AD).
+While the production of the tea is not exclusive to China, it does lay claim as the site of its oldest production, the Jasmine plant was introduced into China during the Han Dynasty (206 BC to 220 AD), and the tea itself became widespread through China in the Qing Dynasty (1644 to 1912 AD).

 With its mild climate, abundant rainfall, and close proximity to rivers and mountains, the city of Fuzhou, in China, became the perfect place for the production of Jasmine tea.